01 of 04

 - Less complex to install than BUR saving labor and reducing installation error.

-- Polymer reinforced roof wear layer provides better elasticity and flexibility in low temperature.
+- Polymer reinforced roof wear layer provides better elasticity and flexibility at low temperature.

 - A variety of application methods including hot applied, torch applied, cold applied, self-adhered.